GrowthStrategyProduct-Market FitMeasurement

 If users aren't reaching the "aha moment" fast enough, your onboarding is the bottleneck.
 Look at:

-• Drop-off points — where exactly do users abandon the setup flow?
+• Drop-off points.
+Where exactly do users abandon the setup flow?

-• Unnecessary steps — are you asking for information you don't need upfront?
+• Unnecessary steps.
+Are you asking for information you don't need upfront?

 Every extra step between signup and value delivery costs you potential "very disappointed" users.